StatisticsHealthEconomics/HTAinRmanifesto/README.md

 This is a work in progress, living document.

 1. Standardised input and output data formats
    * data package?
 2. Reproducability
    * including standardised record of where data and other modelling information can be found
-3. Testing: an outline of the test expected to pass
+3. Testing: an outline of the tests expected to pass
-  *
+   * TDD?
 4. Consistent style

 ### Standardised input and output data formats